rhiller/pi-distance/README.md

 The python file 'distance' does the measurement by controlling the distance sensor and then timing the response.
-Since this is done on the Raspberry Pi Linux, there are occasiional glitches in the measurements.
+Since this is done on the Raspberry Pi Linux (not exactly a real-time operating system), there are occasiional glitches in the measurements.
 Those are (hopefully) filtered out.

 Since this is intended for measuring sump pump water levels, the ReferenceDistance is a critical parameter.
 It is the measured length of the PVC pipe from the sensor to the other end.